materialdigital/core-ontology/docs/patterns.md

 ### Pattern 3 - Process Inputs and Outputs

-- **Purpose**: Describes how to represent inputs and outputs for planned processes.
+- **Purpose**: Describes how to represent inputs and outputs for planned processes typically involving material entities or information-bearing entities.
 - **Core Properties**:
   - `pmd:hasInput`
   - `pmd:hasOutput`
-- **Key Insight**: A planned process can have multiple inputs and outputs, typically involving material entities or information-bearing entities.
+- **Example Use Case**: A planned process with possibility of multiple inputs and outputs, e.g., testing properties of a metallic sample, or transforming a piece of material into another product.
-- **How to Interpret**: Inputs and outputs are linked to processes using the above properties to indicate participation.

 ![Visualization of Pattern 3](https://github.com/user-attachments/assets/8a27fe19-dd1e-4542-a4d7-5c22a62e3ff8)